-At a time when innovation is crucial, what do we really know about the right ways to do innovation?
+At a time when innovation is crucial, what do we really know about the best ways to facilitate it?

-The modeling of this pattern of questioning has helped to shed light on the way of thinking of many innovative entrepreneurs, which help them navigate the complex labyrinth of the innovation process.
+The modeling of this pattern of questioning has helped shed light on how many innovative entrepreneurs think and navigate the complex labyrinth of the innovation process.

 What is ISMA360®?

-ISMA360® is a method for guiding innovative people to design a strategy without having to make a hypothesis about the future, but by analysing the facts and their direct consequences.
+ISMA360® is a method that enables innovative people to design a strategy without having to make a hypothesis about the future, but by analysing the facts and their direct consequences.

 It is defined as:

 - A standard questioning which makes it possible to transform an invention into a market